franc454/SWE-Research/Arduino/README.md

 <img align="center" width="500" height="500" src="/images//gga.jpg">

 ## GPRMC

 $GPRMC provides date, time and location.
 This line might be better suited for long data collection periods because it provides the date as well, which is not provided with $GPGGA.

 <img align="center" width="500" height="500" src="/images//rmc.jpg">

 ## $GPGSV

+$GPGSV provides the elevation angle, azimuth and C/N0 values received by the Ultimate GPS from a given satellite.
+At one time, the Ultimate GPS can be receiving data from a number of satellites.
 <img align="center" width="500" height="500" src="/images//gsv.jpg">